yogsototh/zsh_functional/README.md

 # ZSH higher order functions

-You can look at [this article<sup>†</sup>](http://yannesposito.com/Scratch/en/blog/Higher-order-function-in-zsh/) to have more informations.
+You can look at [this article] to have more informations.

 To install just clone it to `~/.zsh/functional`

     mkdir ~/.zsh
-    git clone https://yogsototh@github.com/yogsototh/zsh_functional.git ~/.zsh/functional
+    git clone https://github.com/yogsototh/zsh_functional.git ~/.zsh/functional

 and add